gaelcolas/datum/README.md

 ### Lookups and overrides in Hierarchy

-So we can mount different _Datum Stores_ (unit of Provider + Parameters) as branches onto our `root` variable.
+We can mount different _Datum Stores_ (unit of Provider + Parameters) as branches onto our `root` variable.
-Typically, I mount the following structure or variant:
+Typically, I mount the following structure (with many more files not listed here):
 ```
 DSC_ConfigData
 │   Datum.yml